openfl/OpenFLDevelopersGuide/using-the-textfield-class/README.md

 ## Displaying HTML text {#displaying-html-text}

 The flash.text.TextField class has an htmlText property that you can use to identify your text string as one containing HTML tags for formatting the content.
-As in the following example, you must assign your string value to the htmlText property (not the text property) for Flash Player or AIR to render the text as HTML:
+As in the following example, you must assign your string value to the htmlText property (not the text property) for OpenFL to render the text as HTML:

 var myText:String = &quot;&lt;p&gt;This is &lt;b&gt;some&lt;/b&gt; content to &lt;i&gt;render&lt;/i&gt; as &lt;u&gt;HTML&lt;/u&gt; text.&lt;/p&gt;&quot;; myTextBox.htmlText = myText;

-Flash Player and AIR support a subset of HTML tags and entities for the htmlText property.
-The flash.text.TextField.htmlText property description in the ActionScript 3.0 Reference provides detailed information about the supported HTML tags and entities.
+OpenFL support a subset of HTML tags and entities for the htmlText property.
+The flash.text.TextField.htmlText property description in the Haxe Reference provides detailed information about the supported HTML tags and entities.

 Once you designate your content using the htmlText property, you can use style sheets or the textformat tag to manage the formatting of your content.
 For more information, see